 What Impacts Our Lake Water Quality

-When it rains, or the snow melts, stormwater that runs over driveways, parking lots, lawns streets, and farmland carries with it sediments and other contaminants that it picks up.
-These run-off pollutants can end up in the lakes through the stormwater system and other discharge points.
+Rain and melting snow that run over driveways, parking lots, streets, lawns, and farmland pick up and carry sediments and other contaminants.
+The pollutants in this water can end up in our lakes through the stormwater system.

-- Sediment and nutrients washed from farm land and construction areas cause lake and river waters to become murky and can gradually fill lakes and streambeds.
+- Sediment and nutrients washed from farmland and construction areas.
+These can cause lake and river waters to become murky and can gradually fill lakes and streambeds.
 It makes it hard for plants to grow and destroys aquatic habitats.

-- Oil, grease, pesticides, herbicides, cleaners, and motor vehicle related toxic chemicals can make animals and humans sick and destroy aquatic life.
+- Oil, grease, pesticides, herbicides, cleaners, and toxic chemicals from motor vehicles.
+These can make animals and humans sick and destroy aquatic life.

-- Nutrients from lawn and garden fertilizers and leaves can lead to toxic algae blooms that can harm humans and animals, and lead to the death of fish and other aquatic life.
+- Nutrients from lawn and garden fertilizers, and leaves.
+These can lead to blue-green algae blooms that can harm people and pets, and lead to the death of fish and other aquatic life.

-- Viruses, parasites and bacteria from waterfowl and pet waste, heavy rainfall, boat holding tank waste and failing septic systems.
+- Viruses, parasites and bacteria from waterfowl and pet waste, boat holding tank waste, and failing septic systems.
 These can lead to high bacteria counts, which may cause illness in people who swim in beach areas, and may also lead to possible contamination of drinking water.

-- Road salt that has been applied to roads and sidewalks over the course of the winter ends up in our local lakes, streams, and aquifer-our drinking water source.
+- Road salt used on roads and sidewalks in winter.
+Road salt washes into in our local lakes, streams, and aquifer-our drinking water source.
 Road salt is harmful to aquatic life and high sodium levels in drinking water can have harmful human health effects.

-- The 2014 Environmental Health Report Card provides information on specific effects of phosphorus, chloride, and metals on our surface waters from the Healthy Dane water quality dashboard.
+- Get information on specific effects of phosphorus, chloride, and metals on our surface waters from the Healthy Dane water quality dashboard.

 How to Protect our Lakes and the Environment

-- Keep pet waste, debris, and trash (including leaves and grass clippings which provide nutrients for algae growth) out of gutters, sidewalks, streets, storm sewers and lakes.
+- Keep pet waste, debris, trash, leaves, and grass clippings off of sidewalks and streets, and out of gutters, storm sewers, and lakes.

 - Wash your car in a location where the wastewater will soak into the ground and not run off into the gutter and storm sewer.